babel/website/docs/parser.md

   outside of class and object methods.
 Set this to `true` to accept such code.

+- **allowUndeclaredExports**: By default, exporting an identifier that was not declared in the current module scope will raise an error.
+Set this option to `true` to prevent the parser from complaining about undeclared exports, if you are sure the appropriate declarations will be added by transforms later in the plugin pipeline.

 - **sourceType**: Indicate the mode the code should be parsed in.
 Can be one of `"script"`, `"module"`, or `"unambiguous"`.
 Defaults to `"script"`. `"unambiguous"` will make @babel/parser attempt to _guess_, based on the presence of ES6 `import` or `export` statements.
 Files with ES6 `import`s and `export`s are considered `"module"` and are otherwise `"script"`.